 Transport infrastructures: Gironde is very well-linked to the main French cities and European capitals, whichever means of transport you choose.
 By plane, the Bordeaux Merignac airport is the largest international one of the whole south west of France.
 If you want to go by train, the railway infrastructure is also very well developed in Bordeaux, making the city the third railway stations on province, after Lyon and Marseille.
 By train you are only 3 hours from Paris, 5h40 from Lyon, 6h50 from London.
 Road networks are also well developed.

-Arcachon property: this city is well worth a visit for its wonderful bay, where thousands of surfers meet every summer at surfing contests.
+Arcachon property guide: this city is well worth a visit for its wonderful bay, where thousands of surfers meet every summer at surfing contests.
 The largest European sand dune, the Dune du Pilat, is another Arcachon’s attraction.

-Libourne property: the wine-making capital of northern Gironde, which lies near Saint-Emilion and Pomerol, is also the sub-prefecture of the Gironde department.
+Libourne property guide: the wine-making capital of northern Gironde, which lies near Saint-Emilion and Pomerol, is also the sub-prefecture of the Gironde department.
 The Gothic church of this city, restored in the 19th century, has a stone spire 71 metre (232 feet) high.

-Pessac property: site of a former Gallo-Roman villa of the patrician Pesus but also of a housing project designed by Le Corbusier.
+Pessac property guide: site of a former Gallo-Roman villa of the patrician Pesus but also of a housing project designed by Le Corbusier.
 The 17th-century château of Haut-Brion, with its famous vineyard, is also located in Pessac.